Projects Deception in High Places:

-Co-owner of Abalone Investments
+Co-Owner of Abalone Investments

-he key player in the Angola–Russia debt transaction, was born in 1952 in Moscow.
+The key player in the Angola–Russia debt transaction, was born in 1952 in Moscow.
 At the age of 20, he emigrated to Israel, after which he relocated to France, where he initiated his first business.
 In 1993, Gaydamak, along with his partner, Pierre Falcone, helped to arrange a large arms deal that saw the Angolan government purchase $790 million in weaponry from Russia and France.

 In 2009, French courts convicted Gaydamak for various crimes related to the deal – known as Angolagate – although some convictions were overturned and his six-year sentence was reduced by half on appeal in 2011.
 He has never served time in jail as he refused to travel back to France, opting instead to remain in Israel.

-Co-owner of Abalone Investments
+Co-Owner of Abalone Investments

 Pierre Falcone was born in Algeria in 1954.
 When he was aged eight, Falcone’s parents moved to France, following Algeria’s declaration of independence.
 In his early twenties Falcone moved to Brazil, where he started his business life as an agricultural entrepreneur.
 Together with his Bolivian wife, Falcone established himself as a signifi cant socialite in the US in the 1990s.

 In 2009 Falcone was convicted of various crimes relating to Angolagate, receiving a six year sentence.
 He had attempted to claim diplomatic immunity as he was then the Angolan ambassador to UNESCO – a position that confirmed his closeness to the Angolan political elite.
 Some of his convictions were overturned and his sentence was reduced on appeal in 2011.
-He remains active in Angola.
+He remains active in Angola

-Co-owner of Abalone Investments
+Co-Owner of Abalone Investments

 Vitaly Malkin, now aged 58, was estimated to be worth around $1bn according to Forbes’ “World Billionaires” 2008 feature.
 His fortune could not have hurt his rise to the position of senator in the upper house of the Russian Parliament in 2004.
 Malkin joined forces with Boris Ivanisvhili in 1990 to form a host of banks in the newly democratic Russia, at the same time purchasing an array of Russia’s newly privatised mineral assets.